undecaf/vue-boilerplate/README.md

 #### Building a desktop application

-The project can be built as an Electron-based desktop application can be built for the current platform (Linux, Windows or macOS).
+The project can be built as an Electron-based desktop application for the current platform (Linux, Windows or macOS).

-This builds the project as a desktop application for the current platform in directory `dist_electron`:
+This builds the project for the current platform in directory `dist_electron`:

 ```shell script
 npm run electron:build  # in Webstorm: run 'electron:build'